tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 Note: Normally you will not need to start this application manually.
 The csw-services.sh script does this for you.

 This application will start a HTTP CSW Location Server on port 7654 which is required for all Location Service consumers who uses HTTP Location client.
 All components (HCD's, Assemblies, Services etc.) use a local HTTP Location client which expects the Location Server running at localhost:7654.
 In a production environment, it is required that all machines running components should have the HTTP Location Server running locally.

-## Running latest release of location-server using Coursier
 @@@ note

-This page assumes that you have already installed and set-up coursier : @ref:[coursier-installation](csinstallation.md) { open=new }.
+This page assumes that you have already installed and setup @ref:[coursier](csinstallation.md) { open=new }

 @@@

-### Install location-server app
+## Install location-server app

 Following command creates an executable file named location-server in the default installation directory.